-The picture is mixed from site to site, but many sites have progressed in 2022-23, with a number of applications submitted this year on sites where progress had not previously been made.
+The picture is mixed from site to site, but many sites have progressed in 2023-24, with construction getting underway this year on a number of sites.
 The majority of new completed dwellings this year were on sites allocated in the Local Plan.